Ubax/stellar-trash/README.md

 # Stellar trash

 This is the main repository for our START Hack challenge.
 It is divided into 2 sections.
-First briefly introduces our code repository.
+The first briefly introduces our code repository.
 The second describes our proposed solution with mockups and state diagrams of user actions.

 ## Code